All Episodes

 We want anti-crime.

-They're in favor of crime, we're against crime.
+They're in favor of crime.

-You know, they gave us things like uh men playing in women's sports, open borders for everybody, transgender for everybody.
+You know, they gave us things like men playing in women's sports, open borders for everybody, transgender for everybody.

-And, you know, people would say they're 80-20 issues.
+And, you know, people would say there are 80-20 issues.

-I say they were 97 to 3.
+I say there were 97 to 3.

 This is the best issue of all.